oliver-graf/coreworkshop-CH/lab1_managing_the_nutanix_cluster/lab1_managing_the_nutanix_cluster.rst

     a.
 Open the PuTTY utility on your virtual desktop.
     b.
 In the PuTTY Host Name (or IP address) field, type the IP address of the first CVM from your lab handout.
     c.
-In the PuTTY terminal window, login using the default CVM credentials. user: nutanix and password: *<cluster password>*
+In the PuTTY terminal window, login using the default CVM credentials. user: nutanix and password: *<password>*
     d.
 Once logged in, type the command:

         $ ncli cluster get-ntp-servers